Parent Education at Valley

 Valley School's Community Alliance of Parents (CAP) hosts a committee of parent volunteers who, in partnership with the school administration, shepherd our Parent Education Program.
 The mission of the Parent Education Committee is to ensure Valley School families have access to educational opportunities and resources that enhance their experience both as parents and as members of our school community.

-2019-2020 Parent Education Committee Co-Chairs: Susan Moore and Margot Case
+2019-2020 Parent Education Committee Co-Chairs: Susan Moore and Kathi Rosen

-Talking with Children and Youth About Race with Caprice Hollins
+Talking to Children and Youth About Race with Caprice D. Hollins

 We hope you enjoyed:

 Emotion Coaching with Melissa Benaroya

 If you’re looking for more information, Melissa has offered Valley families access to her online course at a discount (50% off)- Childproof Parenting: The School Age Years. https://childproofparenting.